backrunner/s3-migration-tool/Readme.md

 After all files are transferred, the tool will verify that each file exists in the target bucket.
 If any files fail verification, they will be marked as failed and you'll be prompted to retry them.

+### Content Verification

+When the `verifyFileContentAfterMigration` option is enabled (or the `--verify-content` flag is used), the tool performs an additional check by comparing file checksums (MD5 or ETag) between source and target.
+This ensures complete data integrity and detects any corruption that might have occurred during transfer.

+Content verification adds an extra level of assurance but may increase the total migration time as it requires retrieving metadata from both source and target buckets.

 ## Source Purge